chauff/cse1500-web-transcripts/Lecture-1.md

 HTTP is a **plain text protocol** and **line-oriented**.
 The first line indicates what this message is about.
 In this case the keyword `GET` indicates that we are requesting something.
 The version number (`1.1`) indicates the highest version of HTTP that an application supports.

 What are we requesting?
 Line 2 answers this question, we are requesting the web resource at `www.tudelft.nl`.
-The client sending this request also provides additional information, such as which type of content it accepts, whether or not it is able to read encoded content, etc.
+The client sending this request also provides additional information, such as which type of content it accepts, whether or not it is able to read encoded content, and so on.

-In the last line, you can see that in this request, a cookie is sent from the client to server as well.
+In the last line, you can see that in this request, a cookie is sent from the client to server.

 ### HTTP response message

-The server that received the HTTP request above now assembles the following response (note that `[..xx..]` indicates other message content we are not interested in at the moment):
+The server that received the above HTTP request now assembles the following response:

 ```console
 HTTP/1.1 200 OK